shauryagupta045/shauryagupta045/README.md

 ---

 ## 🚀 About Me
-💻 **Full-Stack Developer**: Skilled in React.js, Node.js, SQL, and building dynamic web applications.
+💻 **Full-Stack Developer**: Skilled in React.js,Html5 , Css , JavaScript  and building dynamic web applications.
 🔍 **Problem Solver**: Proficient in Data Structures and Algorithms (DSA) with C++.
 🎨 **Graphic Designer**: Freelancing for rbdigitalcompany, creating engaging Instagram and LinkedIn posts.
 📱 **Project Enthusiast**: Developed the **Organ Donation System** and other interactive JavaScript projects like a calculator, weather app, and games.